 Moving Mid-Year

-One-Time Income Events
+One-Time Income Events (Home Sale, Roth Conversion)

-The year of a move is often also a year with other significant financial events: selling a primary home, executing a Roth conversion, taking an unusually large IRA withdrawal to cover moving costs, or realizing capital gains from rebalancing.
-Each of these events adds to the income picture for that year and can interact in complex ways with the part-year residency rules of both your former and new state.
+The move year often includes other big financial events.
+These can include selling a primary home, executing a Roth conversion, taking a large IRA withdrawal to cover moving costs, or realizing capital gains from rebalancing.

 Establishing Residency and Records